samanthagard13/ReadMe-Creator/GENERATED_README.md

  ## Installation

-    clone this repo
+ clne this repo

  ## Usage

  run in your terminal

   ## License

   MIT License

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or